christos8333/wax-prosemirror/README.md

 <h2> wax-prosemirror-components </h2>

 React components to support various features of the editor from buttons to overlays to comment discussions etc. Right now is really basic as the focus is not yet on UI.

-<h2> wax-prosemirror-themes </h2>
- Holds the different themes of the editor.
-Check the options in the [CokoTheme](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/wax-prosemirror-themes/src/coko-theme)

-<h2> wax-prosemirror-layouts </h2>
-Holds different layouts of the editor.
-Through the layout service you can configure the areas of different components.
-As an example check [EditoriaLayout](https://gitlab.coko.foundation/wax/wax-prosemirror/blob/master/wax-prosemirror-layouts/src/layouts/EditoriaLayout.js)

 <h2> wax-prosemirror-utilities </h2>
  Various helpers methods needed throughout Wax to support the funcionality needed.